psreek-ai/SiebelCRMSemanticSearch/README.md

 The solution consists of two main flows:

-1.  **Offline Indexing (Batch Process):** A nightly job extracts historical data from the Siebel Oracle 12c database via database links, converts text narratives into 1024-dimensional vectors using the OCI Generative AI service (Cohere Embed v3.0), and stores them in the Oracle Autonomous Database vector index with HNSW algorithm for fast similarity search.
-The private Azure-OCI interconnect (ODSA) ensures secure, low-latency data transfer without traversing the public internet.
+1.  **Offline Indexing (Batch Process):** A nightly job extracts historical data from the Siebel Oracle 19c database via database links, converts text narratives into 1536-dimensional vectors using **Azure AI Foundry's OpenAI Service** (text-embedding-3-small or text-embedding-3-large), and stores them in the Oracle 23ai vector database with HNSW algorithm for fast similarity search.
+All communication stays within the Azure VNet, with Azure AI Foundry accessed via private endpoints for secure, low-latency data transfer.

-2.  **Real-Time Search (User Query):** When a user enters a natural language query in the Siebel UI, an eScript makes an HTTPS POST request to the pre-configured ORDS REST endpoint within Autonomous Database.
-A PL/SQL procedure (`GET_SEMANTIC_RECOMMENDATIONS`) converts the user's query to a vector, performs a cosine similarity search using `VECTOR_DISTANCE` against the HNSW index, aggregates results by catalog item frequency, and returns a ranked JSON list of the top 5 recommendations.
-The managed ORDS infrastructure provides automatic scaling and high availability (99.95% SLA).
+2.  **Real-Time Search (User Query):** When a user enters a natural language query in the Siebel UI, an eScript makes an HTTP POST request to the ORDS REST endpoint running on the Oracle 23ai VM (typically `http://localhost:8080/ords` or `http://<vm-ip>:8080/ords`).
+A PL/SQL procedure (`GET_SEMANTIC_RECOMMENDATIONS`) converts the user's query to a vector using **Azure AI Foundry's OpenAI Service**, performs a cosine similarity search using `VECTOR_DISTANCE` against the HNSW index, aggregates results by catalog item frequency, and returns a ranked JSON list of the top 5 recommendations.
+All traffic remains within Azure VNet for optimal performance and security.

 ### 3.3.
 Detailed Architecture Diagrams